wsydney76/craft-contentoverview/docs/config/page-config.md

 Structure of this file:

 - tabs[] (array, tabs of the page)
     - label (string, tab label.
-Will not be visible if there is onyl one tab.)
+Will not be visible if there is only one tab.)
     - columns[] (array, columns inside the tab container, uses a 12 columns grid)
         - width (int, number of columns occupied, 1-12)
         - sections[] (array, sections displayed inside the column)